loda-lang/loda-programs/README.md

 #### mine

 Mine programs for OEIS integer sequences.
 It generates programs in a loop and tries to match them to sequences.
 If a match was found, an alert is printed and the program is automatically saved to the [programs/oeis](programs/oeis) folder.
-By default, existing programs for sequences are not overwritten, but if you specify the `-x` option, programs are updated if they are faster.
+The miner configurations are defined in [loda.json](loda.json).
+Depending on the configuration, programs overwritten if they are faster.
 This refers to the number of execution steps needed to calculate the sequence.

 LODA is single-threaded and therefore uses one CPU during mining.
 It supports multiple process instances for parallel mining.
 You can try the [mine_parallel.sh](mine_parallel.sh) script for this.

 You need an Internet connection to access the OEIS database to run this command.
 Downloaded files are cached in the `$HOME/.loda` folder.
 You can also configure a Twitter client to get notified when a match was found!

 #### match

 Match a program against the OEIS database.
-To overwrite existing programs, use the `-x` option.
+To overwrite existing programs, choose a corresponding miner configuration using the `-i` option.

 #### check

 Check if a program for an OEIS sequence is correct.
 For interactive output, use `-b 1` to enable b-file printing.
-Use `-c <integer>` to increase the maximum number of cycles if needed.
+Use `-c -1` to allow an unlimited number of execution cycles.

 #### maintain